paigefaulkner/Computer-Programming-for-Psychology/Assignment #8/README.md

 event.clearEvents() #clear events HERE- this avoids including key presses that occur during fixation cross win.close()
 ```
+What happens if you unindent the "if keys:" line?:
 ```ruby

 from psychopy import core, event, visual, monitors